Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that takes a list of words as input and prints only words that appear only once lines containg the pattern 'roots' from the file /etc/passwd numbers of lines that contains pattern "bin" in the file /etc/passwd
+a script that takes a list of words as input and prints only words that appear only once lines containg the pattern 'roots' from the file /etc/passwd numbers of lines that contains pattern "bin" in the file /etc/passwd lines containing pattern roots and three lines before them in the file /etc/passwd